ocodista/app-peek/README.md

 * Enter the environment name (e.g., Development, Staging, Production) and URL.
 * Open an environment preview using the AppPeek: Open Environment Preview command from the command palette.
 * Edit or delete an environment using the AppPeek: Edit Environment or AppPeek: Delete Environment commands from the command palette.

+## 👨‍💻 Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.
+Your feedback and ideas will help us make AppPeek even better! 🌟